Ishan002/Ishan002/README.md

-- 👋 Hi, I’m @Ishan002
+- 👋 Hi, I’m Ishan
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...